poojaborude07/Netflix-Style-Customer-Churn-Prediction/README.md

 #  Project Motivation

 In today's competitive streaming market, customer retention is more cost-effective than acquiring new users.
 Predicting churn lets companies take timely actions — like offering discounts or improving support — to keep valuable users engaged.
-# For Example - How a Company Uses This Model After Training
+# For Example - How a Company Can Use This Model After Training

  Let’s imagine you're a Netflix user.
 Here's how it works:

-* You (the customer) are using the app.
+ You (the customer) are using the app.
 Behind the scenes, the app records:
 Age: 28

 Gender: Female